troglobit/troglobit.github.io/_howtos/multicast-howto.markdown

 better to set up static FDB entries per multicast group on the switch instead.

-> Note: many switches are limited to filtering multicast based on the
+> Mmany switches are limited to filtering multicast based on the
 > *multicast MAC* equivalent.
 In our case of 225.1.2.3 it would be
 > mapped to 01:00:5e:01:02:03.
 For more on this, and the limitiations
 > it brings, see RFC1112.